abudd8/abudd8.github.io/README.md

-# Score Science

-Welcome to ScoreScience, a sports analytics page that uses data science to dive deeper into the world of sports.

 ## About Me

-- I am a recent graduate from UNC Chapel Hill with majors in Statistics and Economics.
+My name is Adam Budd and I am a recent graduate from UNC Chapel Hill with a double major in statistics and economics.
+I have always had a passion for sports and enjoy analyzing them through the data.
+This page will be for sharing my projects, visualizations, and findings.
-- I am passionate about sports and data.
-Interests include but are not limited to basketball, football, golf, and running.
-- I am starting this page to share my work and the projects I complete.

 ## Contact